mlytics/agent-will-smith/README.md

 ### Current Agents

-**Product Recommendation Agent** - Analyzes articles and questions to recommend relevant products (activities and books) using semantic search and intent analysis.
+**Product Recommendation Agent** - Uses LangChain React Agent to analyze articles and questions, dynamically deciding which search tools to use (activities and/or books).
+The agent reasons about search results and recommends the most relevant products.

 ## 📁 Project Structure